 Text messages are used often in family law cases, particularly in divorce and child custody litigation.
-However, anyone that has ever tried to obtain text messages through a court proceeding knows how difficult, and usually impossible, it can be.
+However, anyone who has ever tried to obtain text messages through a court proceeding knows how difficult, and often impossible, it can be.

 The most important concept to understand about text messages is that the content of text messages (i.e., the message communicated by one person to another through a cell phone) is only kept by the cell carrier for two to three days.
 This provides a very limited time frame to obtain the data from the carrier directly.

 Moreover, carriers often rely on the federal Stored Communications Act to refuse to comply with state court-issued subpoenas.
 Federal law requires the cell phone subscriber consent to the request before a carrier is obliged to provide any information.

 So How do you get Text Messages by Subpoena?

 1. First, it is best to try and get the cell phone company to retain the content of the text messages by sending a letter to the carrier explaining that the text messages are evidence and must be preserved.
 It is wise to have an attorney draft and send the letter, citing the relevant provisions of the Stored Communications Act and applicable state law.
 The letter should be sent certified by overnight delivery.

 2. Second, prepare the subpoena to seek the relevant text message(s).

 3. Third, file an ex parte motion with your divorce court and request that court order the other party to sign a notarized consent to release the text messages.